-25,000 sign petition reinstate midwife sacked for "poor sickness"
+25,000 sign petition to reinstate midwife sacked for sickness

-A PETITION calling for a midwife to be reinstated after she was sacked by Mid Yorkshire NHS hospital for ‘poor sickness’ has attracted 25,000 signatures.
+A petition calling for a midwife to be reinstated after she was sacked by Mid Yorkshire NHS hospital for ‘poor sickness’ has attracted 25,000 signatures.

-Midwife Jane Greaves, 46, says low staffing levels meant she was unable to leave Pinderfield’s Birth Centre unit to go to the staff toilet in another department.
+Midwife Jane Greaves, 46, says low staffing levels meant she was unable to leave Pinderfields Birth Centre unit to go to the staff toilet in another department.

 This led to a kidney infection for which she was given a seven-day sick note.